by Lori Pace - Friday, January 4, 2019

 The ranch may or may not be there next season and Grandpa’s time is limited, but this year brought about a special and unprecedented seven-hour hunt—a hunt perfect in every way that will never be forgotten.
 A young man with his Dad, his Grandpa, and a beloved rifle that harvested each generation’s antelope.
 The day is forever ingrained as spectacular and perfectly special in Nick’s heart and in the hearts of the two other men who hunted that day.

 ■ ■ ■

-About the Author Lori Pace resides in Colorado with her family.
+Lori Pace resides in Colorado with her family.
 She is a high school teacher and is married to Anthony N. Pace, founder of Freedom Hunters.
 Lori enjoys a multitude of outdoor opportunities with her favorites being pheasant and antelope hunting.
 When not teaching, being a mom or hunting, Lori enjoys reading, writing and print design for various professional platforms.

 For questions/comments about American Hunter magazine, please e-mail:

 You can contact the NRA via phone at: NRA Member Programs